 Optional power glass moonroof

 Optional heated front seats (standard on T5 R-Design)

 Under the Hood An inline-five-cylinder engine is standard on either model, and high-performance T5 R-Design editions employ a turbocharger for more power.
 The T5 R-Design also comes standard with all-wheel drive and a sport suspension.

 168-horsepower, 2.4-liter inline-five-cylinder with 170 pounds-feet of torque

 227-hp, 2.5-liter turbocharged inline-five-cylinder with 236 pounds-feet of torque

 Optional keyless drive

-Safety Though its sister model, the S40 sedan, earned good crash-test scores from the Insurance Institute for Highway Safety, the wagon hasn't been tested.
+Safety Though its sister model, the S40 sedan, earned Good frontal-offset and rear crash-test scores from the Insurance Institute for Highway Safety, the wagon hasn't been tested.
 Unfortunately, differences in weight and construction mean we can't assume the same crash-test performance in the V50.
-The V50 does have a long list of standard safety features, including new-for-2009 automatic hazard lights that turn on when the airbags are deployed.

 Standard side-impact and side curtain airbags